CLEANit/MatSimPy/docs/slist.md

   **Parameters:**
   * inList (list): A list of consistently-sized ordered groupings
-  * reps (int): The desired number of repeats in the final list
+  * reps (int): The desired number of repeats in the final list.
-  * maxReps (int): The number of repeats found for each list element in the input list
+  * maxReps (int): The number of repeats found for each list element in the input list.

   **Returns:**
-  * (list): A list containing a reduced number of repeats
+  * (list): A list containing a reduced number of repeats.

   **Example:**
   ```python